 7. What Should I Get My Partner For Our Six-Month Anniversary?

 The first six months in a relationship are special.
-You can celebrate this milestone by giving your partner a gift or do something special for them.
+You can celebrate this milestone by giving your partner a gift or doing something special for them.
 Flowers are a great way to celebrate six months.
 You can also prepare a candlelight dinner or take them somewhere fancy.
 Jewelry like a watch or a bracelet is also a great gift.
 You can also write them a love note telling them what you like about them.